EdoardoMonteleoni/keyword-search-volume-forecast/README.md

 1 -  This metric depends on "Total Eligible Impressions", an index based on factors such as targeting settings and quality.
 It is a hidden-computed numerical estimate made by the ad platform and based only on contextual elements.
 Modifying negative keyword lists or adding a particular target audience might increase or decrease this metric considerably.

 2 - In Search Engine Marketing, "Impressions" measures the times an Ad appears on a search result page after typing a search term.
 If the advertiser specifies a set of keywords that are relevant to that search query, and also the [Ad Rank](https://support.google.com/google-ads/answer/1752122?hl=en&ref_topic=24937&sjid=13026874370645627094-EU) is above a certain threshold, then the Ads could be shown.
 The problem is that those are intent-based keywords, and a random number of users who seek the product will miss the bottom of the sales funnel.
-This gap can make "search volume" forecasts more or less uncertain.
+This gap can add to the "search volume" forecasts a relevant degree of uncertainty influencing the prediction accuracy.

-More reliable measures to rely on, such as the ones from official statistics, could reduce this gap and allow marketing analysts to set more reliable budget forecasts. [web page]
+More reliable measures to rely on, such as the ones from official statistics, could reduce this gap and allow marketing analysts to set more reliable budget forecasts.
+Nevertheless,  such a measure refers to a broad audience that might differ considerably from the target user, making search campaigns inefficient.

-The idea is to weigh the keyword search volume with the projected monthly number of air passengers gathered from the above data source.
+Therefore, the idea is to consider a blend of the two metrics above, weighing the keyword **search volume** with the projected monthly **number of air passengers** gathered from the above data source.
 Here, the dependent variable "keyword search volume" is derived as a linear relationship with its future trend and seasonal components plus the official air passenger volume.
 The forecasting period is related to the first quarter of 2023.

 # Data understanding